 Instead of static stretching, athletes and non-athletes should consider alternative methods to warm-up and ease muscle tension.
 Dynamic warm-ups and dynamic stretching:

-- prepares the body for movement
+- prepare the body for movement

 - increases range of motion

 - warms up the body to protect the muscles and joints